 Cost-plus pricing method

-A good questions that I am sure you now have after reading this formula is what makes up the markups that companies use?
-(A question so many procurement teams also ask these companies..).
-For many distributors and retailers markup levels governed by tradition; (i.e., they have always done it this way) or simple rules of thumb (i.e., a lot of rough estimates and guessing).
-In a wholesaling cost plus pricing example, a typical markup on merchandise costs would be roughly 20 percent.
+A good question that I am sure you now have after reading this formula is what makes up the markups that companies use?
+A question so many procurement teams also ask these companies.
+For many distributors and retailers, markup levels are governed by tradition (they have always done it this way) or simple rules of thumb (a lot of rough estimates and guessing).
+In a wholesaling cost-plus pricing example, a typical markup on merchandise costs would be roughly 20%.

 Keystoning cost-based pricing in marketing and merchandising

-In retailing, fashions, gifts and food have traditionally used with is called keystone pricing (or keystoning pricing method).
-Keystone is when a business doubles an item’s cost to arrive at its price (i.e., applying a 100 per cent markup).
+In retailing, fashion, gifts and food, they have traditionally used the so-called keystone pricing (or keystoning pricing method).
+Keystone is when a business doubles an item’s cost to arrive at its price (i.e. applying a 100% markup).

-In the restaurant industry, the typical guidelines are that the price of menus items should be determined by tripling an item’s food costs (i.e., applying a 200 per cent markup) and quadrupling the costs of served alcoholic beverages (i.e., applying a 200 per cent markup).
+In the restaurant industry, the typical guideline is that the price of the items on the menu should be determined by tripling an item’s food costs (i.e. applying a 200% markup) and quadrupling the costs of served alcoholic beverages (i.e. applying a 200% markup).

 An interesting point to note.
 When goods are passed hands more than once before reaching the consumer, successive markups are applied.
 A typical distribution channel for the biscuit example would have a markup story like this: